 1 – Reusable Water Bottle

 Did you know that only one in five plastic bottles is actually even recycled?
 The rest go to landfill.
 Plus, tap water is actually more heavily regulated than bottled water is.
 There’s nothing better in the current climate (and for your hydration!) than a reusable water bottle – you can make a huge difference by avoiding single-use plastics AND save yourself loads of money at the same time.
 No more picking up bottles of water when out and about, on your lunch break or from the vending machine at the gym.
 We’ve all seen the documentary about Fyre Festival right?
 Sometimes, it’s better to bring your own water…Just incase.
 I get comments about this massive beast all the time but one of these bottles is what all of us should be drinking each day (around 2.2L) so I’ve found it’s perfect for having on my desk at work, with me whilst DJing, or even taking out in the car with my to refill a smaller bottle throughout the day.
 The built in handle makes it’s easy to carry and they are BPA & DEHP free and retail from £11.99 – I was kindly gifted a set from The Big Bottle Co including a bottle brush (super handy) and a high grade silicon ice cube tray that I absolutely love.
 It’s shaped to make long ice cubes that will fit in the neck of almost any bottle easy peasy, great for the summer.
-The sets are currently on sale for £21.98 but you can just pick up the bottle on its own if you prefer – head to my Instagram to be in with a chance of winning one for yourself very soon…
+If you want a big bottle but think this is a little too chunky for you, they now also have a 1.5litre version as well.

 2 – Reusable Cup

 This really is a must have item for those of you that are coffee lovers!
 If you find yourself grabbing coffee to-go regularly then this is the perfect item for you to start with.
 It’s easier to carry and drink from than a take-away cup as it’s just ergonomically designed in a way you don’t get with disposables.
-They’re also great to keep on you to fill with water as and when, too.
-You’ve probably seen the Keep Cup that seems to be cropping up everywhere recently which you can get in all sorts of colours and custom builds but this one is from a smaller indie company run by sisters so I just had to feature them on my list!
-I never buy tea/coffee to go…ever, but then I work from home so there’s no commute for me and when I do travel I just drink water or wait til I can sit down and have a proper cuppa.
-Doesn’t seem worth the money otherwise haha, but if I had a reusable cup I’d definitely still use it for water on short journeys into town and back!
+If, like me, you don’t often get take-away drinks anyway then I’d recommend leaving it in the car for those mid-drive visits at the services if you need a coffee or even just to grab some water.
 Atlas & Ortus stock a bunch of great zero waste options but the cup and their stainless steel bottle are the two products I set my heart on.
-The bottle is great as it’s double walled and vacuum insulated so will keep whatever you put in it hot or cold, something plastic bottles aren’t so great at when carrying them around all day in the summer – you can even purchase them together as a slightly cheaper bundle!
+The bottle is amazing as it’s double walled and vacuum insulated so keeps whatever you put in it hot or cold, something plastic bottles aren’t so great at when carrying them around all day in the summer but this keeps your water from getting warm and gross.

 3 – Cutlery Set